skip to main content

 Pros

-• Long battery life (up to 34 hours)
+• Long battery life + USB charging

-• Adjustable night light and backlit buttons
+• Adjustable night light and auto-shut off

 Cons